When it comes to doing business online, the fundamentals remain the same while many of the specifics (and the tools) undergo drastic changes.

-We’ve taken this to heart at Help Scout as well, taking time to create a variety of customer service resources that run the gamut of free e-books, webinars, and whitepapers that address common customer questions, such as "What is a Help Desk?".
+We’ve taken this to heart at Help Scout, taking time to create a variety of customer service resources that run the gamut of free e-books, webinars, and whitepapers that aim to help people excel in customer support.
 When customers ask about these sorts of topics, we have an full suite of content pieces that can help them out, instead of creating a separate reply each and every time.

 Are you solving customer headaches with content?

 Do you know how long your customers wait for an initial reply?
 Or how long the average time to resolution is?
 What about how many times a customer has to go back and forth with your team before they get their questions answered to their satisfaction?

 The longer you make customers wait to hear from you, the more time you give them to start exploring your competitors’ offerings.
 We don’t have to tell you that what gets measured gets managed — unless you’re already keeping an eagle eye on your customer service metrics, chances are there are some opportunities for optimization.

 Make sure your help desk comes equipped with reporting tools that are robust enough to drive the results you’re looking for.

 5. Recognize that ‘online service’ ≄ ‘robotic service’

 When you’re working with customers online, via email or chat, the temptation can be toward a just-the-facts-ma’am style — but a pleasant tone (or any specific tone, really) is more difficult to convey via text, where you don’t have additional signifiers like swings in vocal pitch or friendly body language.